wynn1212/SDH-PauseGames/README.md

 It also allows to pause all games prior to system suspend which seems to fix some issues with crackling audio or freezing emulators.

 The **Pause on focus loss** feature will automatically pause apps that are not in focus when switching between them.
 A bit like the Xbox quick-suspend/resume feature (without the dump to disk functionality unfortunately).
-If you manually change the state of an app (pause/resume) in this mode it will be stickied and not change state automatically anymore on focus change (depicted by a blue play/pause icon).
-To reset the stickied states, disable and re-enable **Pause on focus loss**.
+If you manually pause an app in this mode, it will be put in the sticky state and not unpause automatically anymore on focus change (depicted by a blue play icon) until it is manually unpaused.

 In addition to **Pause on focus loss**, **Also on overlay** will also pause apps when the Steam Overlay is on (by pressing the **STEAM** button).